samuelnotfound/miscellaneous-hackintosh-guides/Atheros_Wifi_Monterey_and_newer/README.md

-# Restore Wi-Fi for Atheros on macOS 12.x-15.x
+# Restore Wi-Fi for Atheros on macOS Monterey to Sequoia
 Supported chipsets that had support dropped in Mojave, these include:

 - AR242x